linea-it/pz-compute/README.md

 it to a standard format.
 It does the following preprocessing steps:

 - Limit number of rows per file to a maximum, splitting the file if necessary.
-- Generate files only with magnitude columns.
+- Generate files only with necessary columns (magnitudes and errors).
 - Convert infinite values to NaN.
 - Convert flux to magnitude.

-Note: dereddening is not implemented yet.
+Note: dereddening is not implemented yet (TDB).

 Preprocessing is done as efficiently as possible and memory usage is limited even with arbitrarily large files.
 The resulting output files are a set